rameyjm7/llm-preference-unlearning/README.md

 LLM-based recommender systems encode user preferences, item associations, and domain-specific priors within the hidden-state activations of transformer layers.
 While these models perform well in general recommendation tasks, they often develop undesirable behaviors:

 1. Overly specific suggestions that contradict a user's stated intent.
-2. Persistent residual preferences from prior fine-tuning or instruction datasets.
+2. Residual preferences from prior fine-tuning.
-3. Failure to suppress categories that should be excluded, such as banned items, unsafe suggestions, copyrighted content, or sensitive entities.
+3. Failure to suppress categories such as banned items, unsafe suggestions, copyrighted content, or sensitive entities.
-4. Entanglement between safe and unsafe behaviors in shared activation subspaces.
+4. Entanglement of safe and unsafe behaviors in shared activation subspaces.

-Direct weight editing or full retraining is expensive and brittle.
-Gradient-ascent unlearning and negative SFT methods tend to broadly damage model quality when attempting to remove specific concepts.
-Instead, we target the underlying activation directions responsible for the unwanted preference, allowing for localized, reversible, and compute-efficient behavioral updates.
+Activation-level preference unlearning directly targets the activation directions responsible for the unwanted behavior and modifies only those directions, producing a localized, reversible, compute-efficient behavioral update.

-Activation-level preference unlearning addresses these challenges by:

-- Targeting specific hidden-state features responsible for undesired outputs.
-- Altering model behavior without modifying base pretrained weights.
-- Allowing for modular, reversible LoRA adapters.
-- Supporting low-power hardware (L4 and Jetson Orin).
-- Preserving global model capability while suppressing only the targeted concept.

-Undesired model behaviors are often localized in predictable activation subspaces.
-Identifying and counteracting these activation patterns is the key insight behind this work.

 ---